-Shaun Davies, Assistant Coach
+Shaun Davies, Assistant Coach (Backs)

-Davies was called up as USA Eagle 432.
+Davies was called up as USA Eagle No. 432.
 His first cap as an Eagle came June 16, 2012 against Georgia.
 Davies holds a record of 19 wins, 1 draw and 7 losses during his career as an Eagle.
 Davies can also add professional rugby to his resume as he also played for the Ohio Aviators (PRO Rugby) and the Glendale Raptors (Major League Rugby.)
 Davies officially announced his retirement from international rugby November 22, 2019.

 “Utah is a very special place to me,” Davies said.
 “I’m grateful to the Warriors for this opportunity to help build something Warriors Nation can all be proud of.”